aaljaish/Analysis_of_ordinal_data/README.md

-# Analysis_of_ordinal_data
+# Analysis_of_ordinal_data<b>
 This macro performs an ordinal cluster analysis on a given dataset.
-It processes   the data to compute win fractions, conducts a mixed model regression on these    win fractions, and fits a proportional odds model to analyze the relationship    between the response variable and predictor groups within clusters.
+It processes   the data to compute win fractions, conducts a mixed model regression on these    win fractions, and fits a proportional odds model to analyze the relationship between the response variable and predictor groups within clusters.<b><b>

-rdinal_Cluster_Analysis Macro
+Ordinal_Cluster_Analysis Macro<b><b>

   This macro performs an ordinal cluster analysis on a given dataset.
-It processes the data to compute win fractions, conducts a mixed model regression on these win fractions, and fits a proportional odds model to analyze the relationship between the response variable and predictor groups within clusters.
+It processes the data to compute win fractions, conducts a mixed model regression on these win fractions, and fits a proportional odds model to analyze the relationship between the response variable and predictor groups within clusters.<b><b>

-  The macro executes the following main steps :
+  The macro executes the following main steps:<b><b>

     1. **Convert Data to Win Fractions**:
 	   - Using code provided by Yu (2023)